Right, so in April I was thinking back to 2006 and the commencement of AustCrime and then May I forgot to do a wrap up completely.

 From there I went local - Dusty Dexter PI, Jan Richards, Sweet Damage, Rebecca James and No Safe Place, Jenny Spence - there's something in each of those books for all sorts of different readers from chic lit (Dusty), young adult (Sweet Damage) and traditional accidental detective (No Safe Place).
 Particular mention of Sweet Damage from that group.

-Then got very carried away and read a heap of our (Clan Destine Press)'s True Crime Short stories.
+Then got very carried away and read a heap of our (Clan Destine Press(link is external))'s True Crime Short stories.
 Crime Shots – Cody's Law; Crime Shots – I Got the Shit Car, Lindy Cameron; Crime Shots – Kirste's Wine, John Allin; Crime Shots – The Mysterious Phillip Island Murder, Vikki Petraitis; Crime Shots – The Russell Street Bombing, Vikki Petratis; Crime Shots – Pandora's Box, Vikki Petratis - really interesting, ebook only short true crime snippets.

 Then onto June and the Discword commencing book in Equal Rites by Terry Pratchett.